ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

   Without this constraint, we would constantly include things that aren't needed.
   This is inconvenient as it clutters the auto-suggestions of IDEs.
-  It also slows down the compile process, since the compiler has to parse everything that was included (see [also](https://lore.kernel.org/lkml/YdIfz+LMewetSaEB@gmail.com/T/)).
+  It also slows down the compile process, since the compiler has to parse everything that was included.

 - Non-public API and public API should be kept in separate files
 - Some non-public APIs need to be accessible for testing, such headers should not be packaged/installed